hungpham2511/hungpham2511.github.io/_posts/2018-11-22-install-rtlinux.md

 - does not support the software ecosystem for robotics (ROS, OpenRAVE).

+# Achieving Real-Time capability with Linux

 Fortunately, there are free alternatives.
 Real-Time Linux is one such alternative.
 In this post I will briefly capture steps I have taken to achieve Real-Time capability with Linux.

-# Achieving Real-Time with Linux: Overview

 There is one thing that needs to be clear: there is no such thing as a Real-Time Linux distribution.
 Rather, one can achieve Real-Time capability by running a Fully Preemptible Linux Kernel instead of the generic Kernel.
 Fortunately, it is quite simple to do so.

+# Compiling a Real-Time patched Kernel

 First, choose a RT patch from this [mirror](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).
 I